 Branched-chain amino acids are three amino acids that are not degraded in the liver but in the muscles and this is why they could have a role in the energy produced during exercise.

 Studies show that BCAAs have several effects.
-They can reduce the breakdown of protein during exercise, reduce muscle damage to sidestep soreness and speed up muscle recovery.
+They can reduce the breakdown of protein during exercise, reduce muscle damage to sidestep soreness, and speed up muscle recovery.
 They are crucial for the formation of new muscle and for the retention of existing muscle tissue.
-But it is important to note that for an optimization of muscle tissue synthesis, it is essential to have all the essential amino acids.
+However, it is important to note that for an optimization of muscle tissue synthesis, it is essential to have all the essential amino acids.
 As a result, branched-chain amino acids might limit perceptions of fatigue during prolonged physical efforts.

 A deficiency in any one of these amino acids can lead to severe metabolic imbalances that can negatively impact the ability to build new muscle.